From immersive theatre to concerts in living rooms, experience Toronto’s unique creative spirit in new (virtual) ways.

 URGNT’s mission is to have the city’s incredible (now empty) venues play host to our even more incredible musicians.
 The “ad hoc crowd-funded livestream series” will stream shows out to social-distancing audiences: 19 concerts from 19 different venues.
 A gofundme is active now so that musicians — and the other many roles that support the industry — can be compensated.

+This festival curates and showcases works by international artists whose projects have been disrupted by the pandemic.
 When Toronto-based Nick Green had one of his performances cancelled due to COVID-19 closures, he got to work creating the Social Distancing Festival: a hub of live-streamed performance art organized in a calendar by day and time.
-The site curates and showcases international artists whose work has been disrupted by the pandemic.

 TO Live, a network of three iconic local theatres and a spectrum of talent, has launched Living Rooms.
 The initiative — “a dazzling digital extension of [their] theatre stages” — will feature performances from different local artists every day, broadcasting from the comfort of their homes.
 It’s a beautiful, intimate way to discover the talent in the city.